PaulSD/config-template-card/README.md

 | `svars`     | Defined by `staticVariables` configuration and accessible in your templates to avoid redundant expensive operations.
 If `staticVariables` in the configuration is a yaml list, then `svars` is an array starting with index 0.
 If `staticVariables` in the configuration is an object, then `svars` is a string-indexed map and you can also access the variables by name without using `svars` at all. |
 | `vars`      | Defined by `variables` configuration and accessible in your templates to help clean them up.
 If `variables` in the configuration is a yaml list, then `vars` is an array starting with index 0.
 If `variables` in the configuration is an object, then `vars` is a string-indexed map and you can also access the variables by name without using `vars` at all. |
 | `output`    | While evaluating the `card`, `row`, or `element` configuration, `output` contains the partially assembled/evaluated copy of that config section.
 This may be used, for example, to reference a nested card's `type` or `entities` in a template for that card's `name` without requiring the referenced values to be defined in `variables`. |

+Templates may define additional Javascript variables, but they will be local to the template.

 ## Examples